kbsant/anketeur/README.md

     lein uberjar

-Then run it with
+Set the `APP_DATA_DIR` environment variable to the data path, and run the jar file with

-    java -jar anketeur.jar
+    APP_DATA_DIR=/path/to/data ; java -jar anketeur.jar

 ## Acknowledgments